MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-stretch.md

 * Unmount and eject the card, insert it into the Raspy, boot.
 * Find out the IP address of the raspberry.
 Most Wifi routers have a user interface that lists all devices in the network with the IP address they got assigned.
 * Connect via ssh with username `pi` and password `raspberry`.
+* Jump back to the [top of this document](#install) to walk through the other steps of the installation.

 Sources